Maxim-Mazurok/google-api-typings-generator/gapi.client.transcoder-v1/readme.md

 # TypeScript typings for Transcoder API v1

 This API converts video files into formats suitable for consumer distribution.
+For more information, see the Transcoder API overview.
 For detailed description please check [documentation](https://cloud.google.com/transcoder/docs/).

 ## Installing